Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type: Maximum principle for complex Riemann invariants

 \section{Maximum principle for complex Riemann invariants}

-Let us recall that we consider for the case $n=3,4$ those regions on the configuration space where all eigenvalues are different and two of them are not real.
-In this case the third one is real for $n=3$.
-Also for $n=4$ the other two must be real as well.
-This is because any function on the circle must have maximum and minimum and eigenvalues as we explained in the previous section correspond to critical points of $F_n$ on the fibre.
-Moreover the points of maximum and minimum must be different since it is impossible for $F_n$ to be constant on a fibre.
-Since this would contradict the existence of the regular torus $L$ (the point of intersection of such a fibre with $L$ would be critical point for $F_n$).
-We shall call these regions "elliptic" regions.
-On the boundary $\partial \Omega_e$ the complex conjugate root collide and become real.
+Let us recall that we consider for the cases $n=3,4$ those regions (we shall call them "elliptic" regions) on the configuration space where all eigenvalues are distinct and two of them are not real.
+In such a region the third eigenvalue is obviously real for $n=3$.
+Also for $n=4$ the other two eigenvalues must be real as well.
+This is because any function on the circle must have maximum and minimum and as we explained in the previous section eigenvalues correspond to critical points of $F_n$ on the fibre.
+It is important that the points of maximum and minimum cannot collide up to the boundary of elliptic region.
+This is because it is impossible for $F_n$ to be constant on a fibre.
+Indeed if $F_n$ is constant on a fibre then the point of intersection of such a fibre with the torus $L$ would be necessarily a critical point for $F_n$ ($F_n$ is constant both on $L$ and on the fibre).
+But this is impossible since the torus $L$ is regular.
+Therefore for $n=4$ the boundary of any elliptic region $\partial \Omega_e$ consists of those points where the complex conjugate roots collide and become real.

 We shall use the strong maximum principle for the following \begin{theorem}{\it Let $s_{1,2}=\alpha \pm i \beta$ be complex conjugate roots of the polynomial $\hat G_n, n=3,4$.
 Denote by the corresponding Riemann invariants.
 Then $u$ and $v$ must be constants on $\Omega_e$.
 Moreover if $\Omega_e$ has a nontrivial boundary then $v\equiv 0$ on $\Omega_e$.} \end{theorem} \begin{proof} Consider first the case $n=4$.
 Then there is no square root in the denominator of $r_{1,2}$ and hence by the lemma of previous section $u,v$ are smooth in the interior and continuous up to the boundary of $\Omega_e$.
-In the interior $r=u+iv$ satisfies the following $r_t+(g\alpha+ig\beta)r_x=0$ therefore
+In the interior $r=u+iv$ satisfies the following Therefore